FASTER Quick Start Guide

 To connect to FASTER, you must use SSH (Secure Shell).
 SSH is a client-server software that provides for secure (by encryption) logins and other communication between two hosts.
 SSH is freely available on the Internet for Linux/Unix and PC Windows (in the guise of MobaXterm).

-To initiate a SSH connection to a FASTER login node from a terminal enter
+To initiate an SSH connection to a FASTER login node from a terminal enter

 [username@localhost ~]$ ssh [NetID]@faster.hprc.tamu.edu

 where the faster.hprc.tamu.edu address is a DNS round-robin alias for faster[1-2].hprc.tamu.edu.
-You will be prompted for your NetId password in order to establish authentication.
-Once you login succesfully, you will land on one of the 2 login nodes.
+You will be prompted for your NetId password to establish authentication.
+Once you log in successfully, you will land on one of the 2 login nodes.
 The shell's prompt will show the actual node you logged into, e.g. [NetID].faster1.

 If you are connecting for the very first time, you will see a message similar to the following before arriving at the password prompt: